BenSwisa/robot_snake/README.md

 ```
 RMW_IMPLEMENTATION=rmw_connext_cpp
 ```
-or look for an answerin one of the following topics: https://github.com/ros2/rmw_fastrtps/issues/509 , https://github.com/ros2/ros2cli/issues/582
+or look for an answer in one of the following topics: https://github.com/ros2/rmw_fastrtps/issues/509 , https://github.com/ros2/ros2cli/issues/582

 - if joint_val is not publishing correctly try rebooting the robot using the big red button
 - if rqt not responding acuuratly try re-oprnig rqt